Timeline of the Syrian civil war (August–December 2014): 26 August

 Al-Qaeda affiliate Al-Nusra Front retook the Syria border crossing with Israel-occupied Golan at Quneitra, with shells dropping across the border.
 An IDF officer was wounded and Israel shelled two Syrian bases.

 Syrian airstrikes reportedly hit an area near the embattled Beqaa town of Arsal.

 27 August

 The UN Human Rights Council issued a report accusing both IS militants and Syrian government forces of committing war crimes in Syria.

 An artillery shell fired from the Syrian Army from Qunetira injured an Israeli army officer.
 Rebel forces captured the Syrian side of the Quneitra Israel-Syria border pass after heavy fighting.

 28 August

 An unidentified rebel group captured 43 Fijian peacekeepers on the Golan Heights.

 Syrian rebels captured the Syrian-Israeli border crossing.

 Syrian fighter jets launched a precise attack on an IS HQ in the city of Mohasan, during a meeting between military leaders and sharia judges.
 The attack resulted in the death of most leaders inside, while others were wounded.
-Another airstrike occurred against an IS camp near Baath Dam, killing and wounding dozens of insurgents.
+Another airstrike occurred against an IS camp near Mansoura Dam, killing and wounding dozens of insurgents.
 According to SOHR, ISIS executed 160 Syrian soldiers between 27 and 28 August.